 Our object has been all along, to reform our federal system, and to strengthen our governments, but a new object now presents.
-The plan of government now proposed is Line evidently calculated totally to change, in time, our condition 55

-- 5 as a people.
+The plan of government now proposed is as a people.
 Instead of being thirteen republics, under a federal head, it is clearly designed to make us one consolidated government.
-Whether such a change can ever be effected in any manner; whether it can be effected without convulsions and civil wars; whether such a change will not 10 total be destant the liberation of this event that the performance of the performan - 10 totally destroy the liberties of this country-time only can determine.
+Whether such a change can ever be effected in any manner; whether it can be effected without convulsions and civil wars; whether such a change will not 60 totally destroy the liberties of this country-time only can determine.